ucgmsim/Pre-processing/wiki/Rupture-Propagation.md

 would therefore consider the second rupture scenario more likely than the first.

-In graph theory, we call a path that visit all nodes in a graph (what we call rupture scenarios) a _Hamiltonian path_.
+In graph theory, we call a path that visits all nodes in a graph (what we call rupture scenarios) a _Hamiltonian path_.
 Computing shortest Hamiltonian paths in arbitrary graphs is a well-known NP-hard (very difficult!) problem, but fortunately our faults tend to have